1. An outdoor movie screen shows snorkellers at Westpac OpenAir Cinema

 Time Out says

-Somebody pop the Champagne, because Sydney’s most stunning outdoor cinema is back by the harbourside.
+Somebody pop the Champagne, because Sydney’s most stunning outdoor cinema will be back by the harbourside.
 Westpac OpenAir is taking over Mrs Macquaries Point again this summer, with panoramic views of the Sydney Opera House and Sydney Harbour Bridge as its staggering backdrop.

 Meanwhile, there’s more than iconic views and the latest blockbusters in store.
 This year’s ‘Festival of Film’ is accompanied by an equally glittering ‘Festival of Food’, with three of Sydney’s best chefs setting up shop at the harbourside cinema.
 Film fans can fuel up before the credits roll with a bowl of excellent pasta from the pop-up ‘Fabbrica at Chandon Garden’ curated by Scott McComas-Williams, or a selection of Vietnamese fusion sharing plates from ‘Luke Nguyen at The Point’.
 If you’re looking for a refined full-service affair, then Summer House Dining by Danielle Alvarez’ will be brought to life by Alvarez herself (chef and culinary director of the Sydney Opera House event venues, former Head Chef at Fred’s).